When it rains, it pours. And it has stormed in 2020. Especially for small businesses.

 It will help you build a savings strategy, make savings part of your business culture, and identify some quick wins to help your company preserve the cash you have on hand.

 When faced with disasters beyond our control, government and public service organizations often rise to the occasion to support those most affected.

 If your business has been affected by the pandemic, it's ok to ask for help.

-- Economic Injury Disaster Loans can provide up to $2 million in relief.
+- Economic Injury Disaster Loans (EIDL) can provide up to $2 million in relief.